 At Children’s Hospital Boston, we know that the first step in treating your child is forming an accurate and complete diagnosis.

-Most spinal problems are detected by a child’s parents or pediatrician, or by school screenings.
-Once a problem is detected, doctors will use medical and family histories, physical exams and diagnostic tests to determine the nature and extent of your child’s spinal condition.
-Testing can include:
+Most cases of kyphosis are detected by a child’s parents or pediatrician, or by school screenings.
+Once kyphosis is detected, doctors use medical and family histories, physical exams (including measurement of the curve) and diagnostic tests to determine the nature and extent of your child’s condition.

 |Our Orthopedic Clinical Effectiveness Research Center (CERC)|

-The Clinical Effectiveness Research Center (CERC) was established by the
+The Clinical Effectiveness Research Center (CERC) was established by Children’s